-Brain injuries are among the most lethal injuries a person can suffer, and the worst of them — traumatic brain injuries (TBI), also known as acquired brain injuries, head trauma or concussions — can be deadly or debilitating.
-TBIs can result from any trauma to the head, leading to injury of the scalp, skull or brain.
-They often occur from an injury or an accident.
-Brain injuries can happen to infants, children, adults and the elderly alike.
-To make treatment more complicated, they often go undiagnosed for years.
+Brain injuries are among the most lethal injuries a person can suffer, and can cause devastating, long term complications for those who suffer them.
+And brain injuries can happen to anyone: infants, children, adults and the elderly alike.
+To make treatment more complicated, many brain injuries often go undiagnosed for years.

 A concussion is a traumatic brain injury that changes the way your brain functions.
 Source: Wikipedia, shared under a CC-SA 3.0 license

 Traumatic brain injuries (TBI), also known as acquired brain injuries, head trauma or concussions — can be deadly or debilitating.
 TBIs can result from any trauma to the head, leading to injury of the scalp, skull or brain.
 They often occur from an injury or an accident, such as a serious car accident.

 Traumatic brain injuries are one of the leading causes of death and disability for young adults and children in the United States, with nearly 5.3 million people living in the United States suffering from permanent TBI-related disabilities, according to the CDC.

 What Causes Traumatic Brain Injuries?

 According to the CDC, there were over 200,000 hospitalizations for TBI related injuries in 2018, and well over over 60,000 deaths related to traumatic brain injuries in 2019.
 But the causes of traumatic brain injuries will vary, depending on the age group affected.